return to home

-Printing by letterpress on, among other presses at the Press, a Clymer Dixon (Super Royal) Columbian Press from 1854, a Hopkinson & Cope (Crown Broadside) Albion Press from 1869, by J. & R. M. Wood (Half Sheet Post) Albion Press from 1869, and an Arab Crown Folio from 1906; the Press holds a number of composition types, including Caslon, Centaur, Dante and Joanna, as well as a large range of display and decorated types.
+Printing by letterpress on, among other presses at the Press, a Clymer Dixon (Super Royal) Columbian Press from 1854, a Hopkinson & Cope (Crown Broadside) Albion Press from 1861, a J. & R. M. Wood (Half Sheet Post) Albion Press from 1869, and an Arab (Crown Folio) from 1906; the Press holds a number of composition types, including Caslon, Centaur, Dante and Joanna, as well as a large range of display and decorated types.

 The primary concern of the Press is the fine printing of illustrated books, by letterpress.
 There is a focus on utilising wood-engravings or original illustrative work.
 Occasionally, the Press will agree to print commissioned work on behalf of a publisher or individual.

 Works by the Press have been purchased and can now be viewed at such public institutions as the National Art Library at the V&A, the Tate Library, Yale University Library, the National Library of Wales, the Newberry Library, the Harry Ransom Center at the University of Texas, Eton College Library, and the Bodleian.